 learning how to make honey wine is probably the easiest of all the

 homemade wine recipes with ingredients that could already be in your

 The really nice thing about making your own homemade wine recipe is that you can make sulfite free wine.
 You can choose to use wild fermentation or you can buy packets of different types of yeast for added success with your homemade wine recipes.

-You can legally produce up to 200 gallons of homemade wine for you and your friends to enjoy at home - just in case you were wondering.
+However, wild fermentation may be more of interest to you, if you are interested in sulfite free wines.
+And you can legally produce up to 100 gallons of homemade wine per year for your personal consumption - just in case you were wondering.